 The other criticism of pairwise comparisons is that each pairwise comparison does not fully utilize all data collected from the three treatment groups.
 That is, hypothesis (3) uses data obtained from both R1 and R2, hypothesis (4) is tested based on data from the test (T) product and the first reference product (R1), while hypothesis (5) considers data obtained from the test (T) product and the second reference (R2).
 This may present critical issue in assessing biosimilarity when there is evidence of heterogeneity in mean and/or variance among the three groups with limited number of lots (both test and/or reference lots) available.

 As a result, the feasibility and/or validity of pairwise comparisons have been challenged.

-2.3 An Example

-Here we provide a numeric example in which T and R1 are highly similar, T and R2 are highly similar, but R1 and R2 are not highly similar.
-Denote US, EU and T as the US reference, the EU reference and the test biosimilar.
-Assume US, EU and T follow normal distributions.
-In this numerical example, the true means of US, EU and T were 0, 2 and 1; the true standard deviations of US, EU and T were identical, and equal to 8.
-The sample size was set to be 10 for the datasets of US, EU and T, as well as the US dataset and EU dataset, which were used to obtain the “true” standard deviation.
-The allowed type I error was set to 10%.
-Three pairwise comparisons, EU versus US, T versus US, T versus EU, were analyzed using the FDA recommended approach, with US, US, and EU as the references, respectively.
-The data listing is in Table 1 with the corresponding scatter plot in Figure 1.

-Table 1: data listing of the numeric example